pemsherpa/QA-system-using-Roberta/README.md

 # 🚀 Fine-Tuning RoBERTa for Question Answering

 Welcome to the **Fine-Tuning RoBERTa for Question Answering** repository!
-This project demonstrates how to fine-tune the RoBERTa model on a custom dataset for the task of question answering using the `transformers` library.
+This project demonstrates how I fine-tuned the RoBERTa model on a custom dataset for the task of question answering using the `transformers` library.

 ## 🌟 Features

 - **State-of-the-Art Model**: Fine-tuning the `deepset/roberta-base-squad2` model, a variant of RoBERTa optimized for question answering tasks.
-- **Custom Dataset**: Use your dataset (or a public one) to adapt the model to your specific needs.
+- **Custom Dataset**: Used Bio-ASQ dataset to adapt the model to your specific needs.
 - **Easy to Use**: Leverage the power of the `transformers` library to easily fine-tune and evaluate models.
 - **Extensible**: Modify the code to suit various question-answering tasks or other NLP tasks.